 newAgent = setActor(oldAgent,actor) returns a new reinforcement learning agent, newAgent, that uses the specified actor representation.
 Apart from the actor representation, the new agent has the same configuration as the specified original agent, oldAgent.

-Assume that you have an existing trained reinforcement learning agent, agent.
+Assume that you have an existing trained reinforcement learning agent.
+For this example, load the trained agent from "Train DDPG Agent to Control Double Integrator System".

 '''

 actor = getActor(agent);

 '''